tgasla/rl-cloudsimplus/README.md

 docker compose manager run
 ```

-If you want the manager image to have NVIDIA CUDA GPU access you need to download the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) then use the following command:
+If you want the manager image to have NVIDIA CUDA GPU access you need to download the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and then use the following command:
 ```
 docker compose --profile cuda up
 ```